 Fabrics and Construction

 Calla Blanche uses tulle extensively in its skirt constructions, layered to achieve volume and weight.
-Lace appliques across the bodice and into the skirt are a recurring element, typically hand-placed rather than machine-applied in the higher collections.
+Lace appliques across the bodice and into the skirt are a recurring element, typically hand-placed rather than machine-applied in the higher-tier collections.
 The brand's signature construction technique for illusion backs involves sheer mesh panels over which lace or beadwork is placed; the result is architectural and photogenic.
-Cascading beadwork, with crystals and seed beads placed along organic lines rather than in grids, is the design signature of the Blanc and La Perle collections.
+Cascading beadwork, with crystals and seed beads placed along organic lines rather than in grids, is particularly characteristic of the Blanc collection.

 Sophia Tolli relies heavily on stretch fabrics that move with the body.
 Tulle appears in the brand's softer A-line pieces, but the fit-and-flare and mermaid gowns typically use stretch lace, crepe-back satin, or soft jersey construction.
 This creates a different wearing experience: Sophia Tolli gowns often feel immediately comfortable in a way that structured ball gowns do not.
 Brides who have never worn formal gowns before frequently find Sophia Tolli easier to move in during their first appointment.
 The brand also incorporates floral lace appliques in a delicate scale, with smaller pattern repeats than Calla Blanche's bolder lace choices, producing a more refined romantic aesthetic.